Helping children and teenagers find their place of calm

 Energy work, allied with crystal healing and essential oils, potentializes the session, strengthening one’s immune system and energy levels.

 Meditation is the way to find a retreat within.
 It allows for the intrinsic state of wellbeing in each of us to surface and lead the way.

 There is a vast number of current studies demonstrating the many benefits that a long term meditation and mindfulness practices can provide.
 To name a few, meditation stimulates areas in our brains that are responsible for self-relevance, cognition, memory, and emotional regulation.

-Other toys in DJ’s yoga therapy’s chest include: flower essences, ayurvedic treatments (the ancient Indian medicine system), brain gym, sound therapy with crystal singing bowls (nada yoga), marma therapy (activation of strategic points of energy through mantra chanting and acupressure), mandalas, positive belief system, affirmations with eye movement, body talk, brain zone, and story telling.
+Other toys in DJ’s yoga therapy’s chest include: story telling, art, flower essences, ayurvedic treatments (the ancient Indian medicine system), brain gym, sound therapy with crystal singing bowls (nada yoga), marma therapy (activation of strategic points of energy through mantra chanting and acupressure), mandalas, positive belief system, affirmations with eye movement, body talk, brain zone, and story telling.

 $90 for the first session (45 minutes)